albert-du/SIMDIntCompression/readme.md

 - **BinaryPacking128**: Composite algorithm that combines S4-BP128-D4 and StreamVByte-D1.
 It uses S4-BP128-D4 for blocks of 128 integers and StreamVByte-D1 for any remainder. __This is the recommended algorithm for general use.__ For those already using `fast-pack/SIMDCompressionAndIntersection` Note that the binary format of this implementations differs from that of the reference implementation in that this library prefixes the compressed data with the length of the compressed data of the first composite section.

 ## Usage
-This libary currently only supports 32 bit unsigned integers in an increasing order.
+This libary currently only supports 32 bit integers in an increasing order.
 It's recommended to use the `BinaryPacking128` algorithm for general use.
 The following example demonstrates how to use the `BinaryPacking128` algorithm to compress and decompress a list of integers.
 Static and instance methods are available for both encoding and decoding.
+BinaryPacking128 also contains int32 overloads for the same methods automatically casting to uint32.

 ```csharp
 List<uint> input = [];